zohaib896/Doodle/ReadMe.txt

 Thank you for inviting me to this challenge .

-On the first glance every things look ambiguous, and so I decided to give my best , since  giveup is not an option and it will either be a learning or a success.
-That kept me going till the very end ….
-With that Said, Let’s Get Started:
+Let’s Get Started:

 Installing  Kafka
 This was the hardest part because I could not find the right way to execute kafka on my machine .